joboy19/email-validator/readme.md

 ## Testing

+- To run the tests, run `npm run test`
 - Unit Testing for business logic.
 Mock services can be injected to control the tests.
 The `EmailValidatorService` can be mocked to test if the `UploadService` can handle errors.

 ## Improvements / Extensions

 - Supply a path to a config file that details fileStore file paths, rate and concurrent limiting and server port numbers.
 - Add happy path `api` integration tests.
+- Add configuration for lint (and prettier), adding lint and typescript checking to a pipeline for continuous integration.